 Debate still exists about the cost comparison between laparoscopic and open surgery.
 Most surgeons have the opinion that laparoscopic appendectomy is cost effective.
-It may be more expensive for the hospital but it offers diagnostic accuracy, and among employed patients, offers cost savings to society as a result of faster return to work.
+It may be more expensive for the hospital but it offers diagnostic accuracy, and among employed patients, offers cost savings to society as a result of faster return to work [2, 14, 18, and 64].

-Heikkinen TJ, et al reported a randomized study for cost effectiveness of laparoscopic appendectomy, the hospital cost for laparoscopic appendectomy was higher, but it offers significant cost savings from the rapid convalescence.
+Heikkinen TJ et al reported a randomised study for cost effectiveness of laparoscopic appendectomy, the hospital cost for laparoscopic appendectomy was higher, but it offers significant cost savings from the rapid convalescence.
 Return to normal life and work was faster in the laparoscopic group (14 versus 26.5 days).
+[18].
 The Hospital costs of laparoscopic appendectomy were higher but the total costs were lower, such that a saving of \$1481 was realized by laparoscopic appendectomy.
+[2]